 The Group has currently no financial instruments in the statement of financial position which are measured at Level 2 and Level 3 of the fair value hierarchy.
-At 31 December 2018, FVOCI corporate debt securities with a carrying amount of €494k were measured using level 1 of the fair value hierarchy, by referring to their respective quoted prices in the local market.
+At 31 December 2019, FVOCI corporate debt securities at FVOCI with a carrying amount of €5,651k (2018: €494k) were measured using level 1 of the fair value hierarchy, by referring to their respective quoted prices in the local market.